w3f/research/docs/polkadot/implementors-guide/guide.md

 #### Signed Statement Type

-This is a signed statement.
-The actual signed payload should reference only the hash of the CandidateReceipt and should include a relay parent which provides context to the signature.
+The actual signed payload should reference only the hash of the CandidateReceipt, even in the `Seconded` case and should include a relay parent which provides context to the signature.
 This prevents against replay attacks and allows the candidate receipt itself to be omitted when checking a signature on a `Seconded` statement.